 Problems With the Federal Wage System Schedule - FederalPay.org

-The Federal Government is a giant bureaucracy, and it is known for being slow and inefficient.
-It is not surprising that the government also complicates how the government pays its employees.
-Federal government salary and wage scales are public information, but that information can be difficult to find and understand.
-It is scattered across the internet and once located, it is difficult to parse.
+The Federal Government is a giant bureaucracy, and it’s known for being slow and inefficient.
+It’s not surprising that the government also complicates how it pays its employees.
+Federal government salary and wage scales are public information, but that information can be challenging to find and understand.
+It’s scattered across the internet and once located, difficult to parse.

-The federal government uses many different pay scales.
-Blue-collar jobs like those in the craft, trade, and manual labor industries are paid using the Federal Wage System Schedule (FWS).
+As stated, the federal government uses many different pay scales.
+For example, blue-collar jobs like those in the craft, trade, and manual labor industries are paid using the Federal Wage System Schedule (FWS).
 Unlike other salary-based scales, the FWS is wage-based, meaning employees are paid hourly.
-The FWS system is confusing and convoluted, even by the federal government’s standards.
 FWS is the second most widely used pay scale within the federal government.
-It is used to calculate the pay of over 10 million Americans every year.
+It’s used to calculate the pay of over 10 million Americans every year.

-The federal pay scales are designed to ensure that federal blue-collar workers are paid a fair wage that is equivalent to what workers make in the private sector.
+The FWS is designed to ensure that federal blue-collar workers are paid a fair wage that is equivalent to what workers make in the private sector.
 The government conducts regular surveys to determine fair wages based on the geographic area and the type of work performed.
-However, this system is considered by many to be outdated and overly complex.
+However, this system is considered by many to be outdated and complicated.
 Many FWS jobs are paid too much or not enough.
-The FWS location boundaries were drawn in the 1970s and can no longer be used to fairly determine the pay of all FWS workers today.
+Plus, the FWS location boundaries were drawn in the 1970s and can no longer be used to fairly determine the pay of all FWS workers today.

-The wage surveys are used to determine fair wages for the different types of blue-collar jobs within the federal government’s labor force.
-When these jobs common ones like include plumbers and electricians, there is plenty of private sector information to survey.
+Wage surveys are used to determine fair wages for the different types of blue-collar jobs within the federal government’s labor force.
+When these jobs include plumbers and electricians, there is plenty of private sector information to survey.
 However, when the federal government is the only major employer within a certain area or field, gathering comparable information becomes increasingly difficult.

 Due to issues like these, President Obama signed an executive order mandating a $10.10 minimum wage for all federal employees and contractors.
 While efforts like this do help, they are not always enough.
 Similarly, the Federal Employee Pay Comparability Act did provide some flexibility regarding pay scales.
 These reforms are essentially band-aids that do not address or change the main problems with the GS system.